I wanted to show you how to relieve hip flexor pain from squats.

 CLICK HERE to watch the YouTube video.

-Begin by sitting on the mat and bend your knees.
+Begin by sitting on the mat and bending your knees.
 Bring the inside of your feet together and pull your feet closer to your body.
 Then, drop your knees out to the side and look for a good stretch in the hips and inner thigh area.
-Hold to that position for 20 seconds.
+Afterward, hold that position for 20 seconds.

 Start off with one set of 2 reps.
-Hold the end position for 20 seconds.
+Then, hold the end position for 20 seconds.
 The intensity is light.
 We’re focusing on a static stretch.

 The purpose of this exercise is to loosen up the hips, stretch out the hips when it comes to rotation, and stretch out the inner thigh.
 The common reason why people have hip flexor pain when squatting is that they have excess tightness in the hips.

-For this exercise, you don’t need a 3-foot foam roller.
+For this hip flexor pain from squats exercise, you don’t need a 3-foot foam roller.
 You can use the 1-foot foam roller.